devth/devth.github.com/beautiful-constraints.md

 As many have observed, using a mouse is almost always less efficient than using a keyboard shortcut or command (there are exceptions, but not many apply to the type of work done by developers).
-I've increasing eschewed mouse use and it turns out Terminal and vim are a very natural way to do so.
+I've increasing eschewed mouse use and it so happens that Terminal and vim are a very natural way to do so.

 ## $EDITOR